 Recipe: the table at Gunnebo

-Gunnebo’s head chef Hannes Högberg has created a simple recipe with lovely flavours that are Swedish summer in a nutshell.
+Gunnebo’s chefs have created a simple recipe with lovely flavours epitomising the Swedish summer.

-Butter sauteed carrot with chervil, wild herb salad, egg, and hazelnut yoghurt
+Butter sautéed carrot with chervil, wild herb salad, egg, and hazelnut yoghourt.

 - 300 g carrot

 - 50 g butter

 - Wild herbs*